ni/systemlink-operations-handbook/handbook/ldap/ldap.md

 You can use any available LDAP attribute to create a workspace and role mapping.
 In this case both the name and value of the attribute must match exactly for the mapping to be successful.

-!!! note "example LDAP attribute mapping"
+!!! note "Example LDAP attribute mapping"
     <figure>
       <img src="../../img/ldap-mapping.png" width="500" />
       <figcaption>Mapping the country attribute `c` with the value `US` to the **Data Maintainer Role** in the **Default** workspace.</figcaption>